Climate Change

 Europe's Green Deal?

-The role of renewable energies?
+The role of renewables?

 What can we do?